margielamob/ssense-chat/README.md

     * Double-click and open the `index.html` file in your preferred web browser.

 ## Testing the Chatbot
 Don't forget this is just a proof of concept!!
+There's a lot of room for improvements like adding chat history context and testing more edge cases.